genXdev/GenXdev.FileSystem/README.md

         Position?
 2
         Default value                .\
         Accept pipeline input?       false
-        Aliases
         Accept wildcard characters?  false
     -Files <String[]>
         Required?                    false
         Position?
 3
         Default value                @()
         Accept pipeline input?       false
-        Aliases
         Accept wildcard characters?  false
     -Mirror [<SwitchParameter>]
-        Synchronizes the content of specified directories, will also delete any files and directories in the destination that do not exist in the source
+        Synchronizes the content of specified directories, will also delete any files and directories in the destination that do not exist in the source Required?                    false
-        Required?                    false
         Position?                    named
         Default value                False
         Accept pipeline input?       false
-        Aliases
         Accept wildcard characters?  false
     -Move [<SwitchParameter>]
         Will move instead of copy all files from source to destination